ccharon/docs/gotek/gotek_flashfloppy.md

 2. [download the flashfloppy release](https://github.com/keirf/flashfloppy/releases) and unpack it.
 There will be a dfu/ directory containing the firmware file.
 You want to use the .dfu file, not the .hex file.

-3. set the programming jumper on the gotek
+3. set the programming jumper on the gotek. a paperclip works

    <img src="programming_jumper.jpg" alt="programming jumper" width="300"/>

-4. attach gotek to linux box via usb-a to usb-a cable
+4. attach gotek to linux box via usb-a to usb-a cable.
+USB A tO USB C worked for me too, but its not guaranteed.

 5. This should display two entries for one device (just different alt numbers).
 If more than one device is shown, you'll have to add the --device option as per the dfu-util manpage
    ```bash